Parallel Processing with tqdm

 Conclusion

-Thus, thread_map and process_map are useful tools to add to your toolbox when dealing with parallel processing.
+Thus, thread_map, process_map and tqdm_asyncio are useful tools to add to your toolbox when dealing with parallel processing.
 As tqdm is already pre-installed via other libraries you might use in ML, it’s a quick and easy way to add parallel processing to your program logic.

 Footnotes